phac-nml/mikrokondo/README.md

 Nextflow is required to run mikrokondo, but fortunately it is not too hard to install (Linux is required).
 The instructions for installing Nextflow can be found at either resource: [Nextflow Home](https://www.nextflow.io/) or  [Nextflow Documentation](https://www.nextflow.io/docs/latest/getstarted.html#installation)

 ## Container Engine
-Nextflow and Mikrokondo only supports running the pipeline using containers such as: Docker, Singularity (now apptainer), podman, gitpod, sifter and charliecloud.
-Currently only usage with Singularity has been tested, but support for each of the container services exists.
+Nextflow and Mikrokondo only supports running the pipeline using containers such as: Docker, Singularity (now apptainer), podman, gitpod, shifter and charliecloud.
+Currently only usage with Singularity has been fully tested, (Docker and Apptainer have only been partially tested) but support for each of the container services exists.
 Note: Singularity was adopted by the Linux Foundation and is now called Apptainer.
 Singularity still exists, but it is likely newer installs will use Apptainer.

 ## Docker or Singularity?
 Docker or Singularity (Apptainer) Docker requires root privileges which can can make it a hassle to install on computing clusters (there are work arounds).
 Apptainer/Singularity does not, so running the pipeline using Apptainer/Singularity is the recommended method for running the pipeline.